metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_config_constraint_v1alpha1_manifest.md

 Optional:

-- `batch_parameters_template` (String) Specifies a Go template string for formatting batch input data.
+- `batch_params_formatter_template` (String) Specifies a Go template string for formatting batch input data.
 It's used when 'batchReload' is 'True' to format data passed into STDIN of the script.
 The template accesses key-value pairs of updated parameters via the '$' variable.
 This allows for custom formatting of the input data.
-Example template:  '''yaml batchParametersTemplate: |- {{- range $pKey, $pValue := $ }} {{ printf '%s:%s' $pKey $pValue }} {{- end }} '''  This example generates batch input data in a key:value format, sorted by keys. ''' key1:value1 key2:value2 key3:value3 '''  If not specified, the default format is key=value, sorted by keys, for each updated parameter. ''' key1=value1 key2=value2 key3=value3 '''
+Example template:  '''yaml batchParamsFormatterTemplate: |- {{- range $pKey, $pValue := $ }} {{ printf '%s:%s' $pKey $pValue }} {{- end }} '''  This example generates batch input data in a key:value format, sorted by keys. ''' key1:value1 key2:value2 key3:value3 '''  If not specified, the default format is key=value, sorted by keys, for each updated parameter. ''' key1=value1 key2=value2 key3=value3 '''
 - `batch_reload` (Boolean) Controls whether parameter updates are processed individually or collectively in a batch:  - 'True': Processes all changes in one batch reload. - 'False': Processes each change individually.
 Defaults to 'False' if unspecified.
+- `script_config` (Attributes) ScriptConfig object specifies a ConfigMap that contains script files that should be mounted inside the pod.
+The scripts are mounted as volumes and can be referenced and executed by the dynamic reload. (see [below for nested schema](#nestedatt--spec--reload_options--shell_trigger--script_config))
 - `sync` (Boolean) Determines the synchronization mode of parameter updates with 'config-manager'.  - 'True': Executes reload actions synchronously, pausing until completion. - 'False': Executes reload actions asynchronously, without waiting for completion.
+- `tools_setup` (Attributes) Specifies the tools container image used by ShellTrigger for dynamic reload.
+If the dynamic reload action is triggered by a ShellTrigger, this field is required.
+This image must contain all necessary tools for executing the ShellTrigger scripts.
+Usually the specified image is referenced by the init container, which is then responsible for copy the tools from the image to a bin volume.
+This ensures that the tools are available to the 'config-manager' sidecar. (see [below for nested schema](#nestedatt--spec--reload_options--shell_trigger--tools_setup))

+<a id="nestedatt--spec--reload_options--shell_trigger--script_config"></a>
+### Nested Schema for `spec.reload_options.shell_trigger.script_config`

+Required:

+- `script_config_map_ref` (String) Specifies the reference to the ConfigMap containing the scripts.

+Optional:

+- `namespace` (String) Specifies the namespace for the ConfigMap.
+If not specified, it defaults to the 'default' namespace.

+<a id="nestedatt--spec--reload_options--shell_trigger--tools_setup"></a>
+### Nested Schema for `spec.reload_options.shell_trigger.tools_setup`

+Required:

+- `mount_point` (String) Specifies the directory path in the container where the tools-related files are to be copied.
+This field is typically used with an emptyDir volume to ensure a temporary, empty directory is provided at pod creation.

+Optional:

+- `tool_configs` (Attributes List) Specifies a list of settings of init containers that prepare tools for dynamic reload. (see [below for nested schema](#nestedatt--spec--reload_options--shell_trigger--tools_setup--tool_configs))

+<a id="nestedatt--spec--reload_options--shell_trigger--tools_setup--tool_configs"></a>
+### Nested Schema for `spec.reload_options.shell_trigger.tools_setup.tool_configs`

+Optional:

+- `as_container_image` (Boolean) Indicates whether the tool image should be used as the container image for a sidecar.
+This is useful for large tool images, such as those for C++ tools, which may depend on numerous libraries (e.g., *.so files).
+If enabled, the tool image is deployed as a sidecar container image.
+Examples: '''yaml toolsSetup:: mountPoint: /kb_tools toolConfigs: - name: kb-tools asContainerImage: true image:  apecloud/oceanbase:4.2.0.0-100010032023083021 '''  generated containers: '''yaml initContainers: - name: install-config-manager-tool image: apecloud/kubeblocks-tools:${version} command: - cp - /bin/config_render - /opt/tools volumemounts: - name: kb-tools mountpath: /opt/tools  containers: - name: config-manager image: apecloud/oceanbase:4.2.0.0-100010032023083021 imagePullPolicy: IfNotPresent command: - /opt/tools/reloader - --log-level - info - --operator-update-enable - --tcp - '9901' - --config - /opt/config-manager/config-manager.yaml volumemounts: - name: kb-tools mountpath: /opt/tools '''
+- `command` (List of String) Specifies the command to be executed by the init container.
+- `image` (String) Specifies the tool container image.
+- `name` (String) Specifies the name of the init container.

 <a id="nestedatt--spec--reload_options--tpl_script_trigger"></a>